oxylabs/rotating-proxies-javascript/README.md

 ## Finding Current IP Address

-To see if the proxy is working or not, first, we need a basic code that prints the current IP address.
+To check if the proxy works properly, first, we need a basic code that prints the current IP address.

-The URL http://httpbin.org/ip is good for this purpose is it returns IP address in a clean format.
+The website http://httpbin.org/ip is appropriate for this purpose as it returns IP addresses in a clean format.

 Create a new JavaScript file and make changes as outlined below.